FX is tackling the Clinton-Lewinsky scandal. The timing has raised eyebrows.

 Landgraf also suggested it was "toxic" for a person, convinced of the hazards of premiering the show before the election, to say, "We can't have conversations, we can't make art, we can't have nuance, I won't even wait to pronounce judgment on it."

-"As much as Donald Trump would love to run against Hillary Clinton, he's going to have his hands more than full running against Biden or Warren or Harris or Buttigieg," said McMahon, who has worked on three presidential campaigns.
+"As much as Donald Trump would love to run against Hillary Clinton, he's going to have his hands more than full running against Biden or Warren or Harris or Buttigieg," McMahon, who has worked on three presidential campaigns, said.

 But another political consultant disagreed.
 Hank Sheinkopf, whose clients have included Bill Clinton and former New York City Mayor Michael Bloomberg, said he believed the series could help boost turnout among evangelical Christians, "who would certainly be offended all over again by the scandal."